Brother drives car into sister's car in head-on collision that kills two

-A brother "purposely" drove across the center line Saturday, crashing his pick-up truck into his sister's car in a head-on collision that left a teenager and a child dead and three others with serious injuries, State Police reported.
+Troopers reported Sunday night that the sister, Dahlia J. Kink, 24, of Freedom, died from her injuries in Erie County Medical Center in Buffalo.

+Two passengers in her car, Havanah S. Lopez, 17, of Java, and Molly Kibler, 6, of Freedom, were pronounced dead at the scene of the crash, which occurred around noon Saturday on Freedom Road in the Town of Freedom.

+Dahlia Klink and a 4-year-old passenger in her vehicle were airlifted by Mercy Flight with serious injuries, police said Saturday.

-Troopers out of Machias responded at 12:07 p.m. to the crash on Freedom Road in the Town of Freedom in Cattaraugus County.
-An investigation determined that Evan R. Klink, 21, of Freedom was driving a 2006 Dodge Ram westbound when he crossed the center line and struck the eastbound 2005 Ford Focus driven by his sister, Dahlia J. Klink, 24, also of Freedom.
+Troopers said an investigation showed that Evan R. Klink, 21, of Freedom, was westbound in a 2006 Dodge Ram truck when he crossed the center line and collided head-on with his sister Dahlia's 2005 Ford Focus.

-Two passengers in the Ford, Havanah S. Lopez, 17, of Java and Molly Kibler, 6, both of Freedom, were dead at the scene.
-Dahlia Klink and a 4-year-old passenger were taken to a hospital by Mercy Flight with serious injuries, police said.
+State Police said Saturday that “the Dodge purposely entered into the oncoming lane and lost control before the collision.”

 Evan Klink was treated for injuries, then transported to State Police Warsaw for an evaluation.
 His passenger, Cameron Klink, 19, of Freedom, was transported by Mercy Flight with serious injuries.